-29.1 Two Case Examiners, one Lay and one Registrant, shall consider complaints referred to them by the Registrar in accordance with these Rules and applications for voluntary

-- 29.2 Where the two Case Examiners do not agree whether in respect of any complaint there is a case to answer, or regarding an application for voluntary erasure pursuant to the JCCP Voluntary Erasure Rules they shall inform the Registrar who shall refer the complaint to a Panel. - 29.3 Where a complaint is referred to the Investigation Panel under Rule 29.2, it shall have the function of determining whether there is a case to answer in respect of the complaint, or determining an application for voluntary erasure pursuant to the JCCP Voluntary Erasure Rules, and the Case Examiners shall take no further part in considering the complaint, or application for voluntary erasure.
+- 29.1 Two Case Examiners, one Lay and one Registrant, shall consider complaints referred to them by the Registrar in accordance with these Rules and applications for voluntary erasure under the JCCP Voluntary Erasure Rules and shall have the function of determining in respect of any complaint whether there is a case to answer. - Where the two Case Examiners do not agree whether in respect of any complaint there is a case to answer, or regarding an application for voluntary erasure pursuant to the JCCP Voluntary Erasure Rules they shall inform the Registrar who shall refer the complaint to an Investigation Panel. - Where a complaint is referred to the Investigation Panel under Rule 29.2, it shall have the function of determining whether there is a case to answer in respect of the complaint or determining an application for voluntary erasure pursuant to the JCCP Voluntary Erasure Rules, and the Case Examiners shall take no further part in considering the complaint, or application for voluntary erasure.
 In the event that a Registrant applies for Voluntary Erasure the JCCP will finish any existing disciplinary process and publish outcomes as it would for current registrants.